pnp/graph-connectors-samples/samples/nodejs-typescript-policies-dc/README.md

 - A table will display available connections.
 In the **Required actions** column, select the link to **Include Connector Results** and confirm the prompt
 - Navigate to [Microsoft365.com/chat](https://www.microsoft365.com/chat)
 - Use the following prompt: `What is the interest rate policy on Tatooine?`
-- A response from Copilot for Microsoft 365 will showcase the data ingested by the Graph connector.
+- A response from Copilot for Microsoft 365 will showcase the data ingested by the Copilot connector.

 ![Empty connector copilot](./assets/connector-copilot-results.png)